We know the benefits of slow travel but we can't always take advantage of them.

 community.
 The money you inject into the community by paying rent and buying food

-tends to stay there as opposed to being diverted to head office in another country.
+tends to stay there as opposed to being diverted to some corporate entity in another country.
 Real

 people benefit from your spending.
 Your presence also builds bridges and while